paulcwarren/spring-content-docs/docs/spring-content-fs-docs.md

 This angular controller has the following functions:-

 - `getFilesList` queries our `FileRepository` via its REST endpoint `files/` and populates `filesList.files` (presented by the `ng-repeat` directive in the HTML)

-- `getHref` returns a `file`'s content hyperlink `files/{fileId}` (that ultimately calls `FileContentController.getContent`)
+- `getHref` returns a `file`'s content hyperlink `files/{fileId}` (that
+ultimately calls `FileContentController.getContent`)

 - `upload` uploads a new File by first `POST`ing to the `FileRepository` REST endpoints `/files` and once created  `PUT`ing the actual content to the Files content REST endpoint `files/{fileId}` (that ultimately calls `FileContentController.setContent`)

 ## Create an Application class

 Our simple document list app is now complete.
 All that remains is to add the usual Spring Boot Application class.

-`src/main/java/gettingstarted/springcontentfs/SpringContentFsApplication.java`
+`src/main/java/gettingstarted/SpringContentFsApplication.java`

 ```
-package gettingstarted.springcontentfs;
+package gettingstarted;

 import org.springframework.boot.SpringApplication;
 import org.springframework.boot.autoconfigure.SpringBootApplication;

 @SpringBootApplication
-public class SpringContentFsApplication {
+public class SpringContentApplication {

 	public static void main(String[] args) {
-		SpringApplication.run(SpringContentFsApplication.class, args);
+		SpringApplication.run(SpringContentApplication.class, args);
 	}
 }
 ```

 ## Build an executable JAR

 If you are using Maven, you can run the application using `mvn spring-boot:run`.
 Or you can build the JAR file with `mvn clean package` and run the JAR by typing:

 `java -jar target/gettingstarted-spring-content-fs-0.0.1.jar`